whuang214/Eventify/README.md

 ### Usage

-1. Visit the Eventify Client [here](https://eventify-neon.vercel.app/).
+1. Visit the Eventify Website [here](https://eventify-neon.vercel.app/).
 2. Paste the event details in the input field using natural language.
 3. Click the "Create Event" button to download the ICS file.